 Damaris areas of competence include: Cognitive Behavioral Therapy (CBT), Dialectical Behavioral techniques, Triple P, Psycho-education, Play Therapy, Breathing Techniques, Grounding Techniques, and Relationship Enhancement.

-Geoffrey Brookshire is a passionate professional who incorporates music, art, and purposeful movement into therapeutic sessions and teaches creative strategies to challenge and overcome symptoms of depression and anxiety.
-Geoffrey offers emotional guidance and inspiration to individuals seeking to achieve greater emotional balance and positive focus in their lives.
-Geoffrey provides Cognitive Behavioral Therapy, Trauma Treatment, and Creative Arts Counseling as part of his healthy lifestyle programming.
+Geoffrey is a passionate professional who incorporates music, art, and purposeful movement into therapeutic sessions.
+He teaches children and adults creative strategies to challenge and overcome symptoms of depression and anxiety.
+Geoffrey offers guidance and inspiration to individuals seeking to achieve greater emotional balance and positive focus in their lives.
+He uses a variety of evidenced-based counseling techniques as part of his healthy lifestyle programming.

 Qualifications and Background